TheoKanning/theokanning.github.io/_posts/2019-08-20-mapping-with-the-mit-racecar.md

 %}
 <br>

-First, `laser_scan_matcher` compares the lidar scan history to estimate the robot&#8217;s movement and publish a `scan_match` frame.
+First, `laser_scan_matcher` compares the lidar scan history to estimate the robot's movement and publish a `scan_match` frame.
 This works pretty well with just lidar even though the docs recommend adding an IMU or a separate odometry estimate.

 Second, `hector_mapping` takes the lidar data and `scan_match` frame and creates its own odom estimate on the `hector_map` frame.
 This second layer creates a slightly better odometry estimate.